1. Before you begin

 You need to choose a language to install, a time and currency format, and a keyboard or input method before installing Windows 8.1.
 You can always change these settings later.

 When you format a partition during installation it erases any data on the partition.
-Be sure to back up the data you want to keep before you begin.
+Make sure that you back up the data that you want to keep before you begin.

 Click Install Windows.

 On the Enter the product key to activate Windows page, enter your product key.

 The product key should be on the box that the Windows 8.1 DVD came in.